-Millions of Britons have already felt a squeeze on their finances this year, but the cost of living crisis is set to deepen from 1 April, with significant increases in energy bills, VAT, national insurance and more.
+Millions of Britons have already felt a squeeze on their finances this year, but the cost of living crisis is set to deepen, with significant increases in energy bills, VAT, national insurance and more.

 Experts have called on the government to do more to help people as the crisis spirals, with the Resolution Foundation think tank estimating that low-income households will see the biggest hit to their disposable income in the next year.